 - Allowing children to be successful in their attempts at an activity and using effective feedback to help facilitate next steps in learning but providing enough challenge to develop resilience.

 - Suggesting home learning opportunities with information about what has been taught, allowing parents to build on their child’s school experiences, at home.

 We recognise the changing needs and interests of our pupils and we are responsive to this, regularly developing existing topics

 In Reception we continue to learn predominantly through play, allowing lots of time in the school day for the children to be in continuous provision.
 This allows children to build upon their own experiences, developing their own child-initiated activities and those important social skills which will serve them well throughout their school lives and beyond.

-Our “Mastery in Maths” approach introduces children to maths concepts through real objects, then pictorial (pictures on paper), then to the abstract (such as calculations on a page).
-Concepts are revisited regularly to allow children to retain new knowledge and try to recall it later.
 All of our learning is taught using scaffolding and modelling so that all children feel secure and cement the foundations of their learning step by step.